 My good friend Jeff Mann, the true Yard Ramp Guy, has asked me to revisit some of my original posts.
-This week in my From the Archives series: what's the angle on ramps?
-It's a protracted conversation.
+This week in my From the Archives series: All about logistics, architecture, and construction.

 I meant to be already retired by now, but HR tells me they’re still looking and can I stay a bit longer, and otherwise they’ll sue me.
 So, I stay.
 (I think Maggie is bribing HR.)

 The closer I get to that possible retirement, the more books I find myself reading.
 I’ve always been a reader, though I seem to have more time for it now.
 If you've followed my blog, you can probably guess I tend toward history, with an emphasis on logistics, architecture, and construction.

 My most recent read is Daniel Brook's A History of Future Cities.
 Despite the name, it's not science fiction.
 Instead, it's a history of four cities (St. Petersburg, Mumbai, Dubai, and Shanghai) that have undergone rapid Westernization and industrialization by their rulers in an effort to turn them into world class cities.

 These “instant cities” all have histories that eerily echo one another.
 They all seem to have gone through remarkably similar life cycles:

 They began as nothing, or as a provincial backwater, then were built up massively in a very short time by order of their rulers.